Make-UpWorkClub/Study-Notes/docs/notes/🎓Secondary 5/English/Opinion Essay.md

 - States opinion on the topic and 3 reasons
 - Only one side of the argument
 - **Do not use 1st person**

+## Thesis (restated)

+- First part of the conclusion
+- Restates the thesis

+## Clincher

+- Last sentence of the conclusion
+- Echoes the hook
+- **Do not give extra argument**